vansh-oberoi/Agentic-RAG-Framework-for-Software-Development-Me-QT5-/README.md

 # Agentic RAG Framework for Software Development — Me-QT5

-> An agentic Retrieval-Augmented Generation framework for software development that combines context retrieval, context filtering, task-complexity evaluation, and specialized language models to provide coding agents with more relevant and focused information.
+> An agentic Retrieval-Augmented Generation framework for software development that combines context retrieval, context filtering, task-complexity evaluation, specialized language models, and coding-agent workflows.

 ---

 ## Overview

-Modern coding agents can generate and modify software effectively, but their performance is strongly influenced by the quality and relevance of the context provided to them.
+Modern coding agents can generate and modify software effectively, but their performance depends heavily on the quality and relevance of the context provided to them.

-Large software repositories contain substantial amounts of information that may be irrelevant to a particular development task.
-Supplying excessive context can increase computational cost, introduce noise, and make it harder for an agent to identify the information that actually matters.
+Large software repositories contain significant amounts of information, much of which may be irrelevant to a particular development task.
+Providing excessive or noisy context can increase computational cost and make it more difficult for an agent to identify the information that actually matters.

-**Me-QT5** explores an agentic approach to this problem by combining retrieval and specialized language-model components within a software-development workflow.
+**Me-QT5** explores an agentic approach to this problem by integrating retrieval, context filtering, task-complexity evaluation, and specialized language models into a software-development workflow.

 The framework focuses on:

-* Retrieving potentially relevant software-development context
+- Retrieving potentially relevant software-development context
-* Filtering irrelevant or redundant context
+- Filtering irrelevant or redundant context
-* Evaluating the complexity of development tasks
+- Evaluating the complexity of development tasks
-* Providing focused information to downstream coding agents
+- Providing focused context to downstream coding agents
-* Using specialized T5-based models for task-specific components
+- Using specialized T5-based models for task-specific components
-* Evaluating the framework on coding-oriented tasks
+- Evaluating the framework on coding-oriented tasks

-The overall objective is to improve the efficiency and effectiveness of agentic software-development workflows through **retrieval, context selection, and task-aware reasoning**.
+The overall objective is to investigate how **retrieval, context selection, and task-aware reasoning** can support more effective agentic software-development workflows.

 ---